metabolic disorders

-Understanding Metabolic Disorders: Types, Symptoms, and Treatments
+7 Key Insights into Metabolic Disorders: Causes, Types, and Effective Treatments

 Metabolic disorders are a group of conditions that affect the body’s ability to process nutrients and energy.